HumbleSeer42/HumbleSeer42/README.md

 ## Hi there 👋

+I’m currently working on CaffeineTTY, a terminal written in Java (which is very much still a work in progress).

 <!--
 **HumbleSeer42/HumbleSeer42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.